 To find sources for an essay you need only to turn on your laptop and a plethora of information about almost every imaginable topic will find its way to your fingertips.
 But even though obtaining information has become easy, finding quality information is more difficult than ever.

-The truth is that anybody can mock up a website and press, “publish.”
-That’s why it is so important to seek out the most accurate sources that you can when incorporating any of this information into an essay or other piece of work.
+The truth is that anybody can mock up a website and press “publish.”
+That’s why it is so important to seek out only the most accurate sources when incorporating research into an essay or other piece of work.